oracle-quickstart/db-endpoint-latency-testing-ammeter/README.md

 - You can enter multi-line SQL in the terminal by wrapping it in quotes, or you can pipe in a file with `-d custom_sql="$(cat myquery.sql)"`.

+### Important Note when using Custom queries ###
+- Custom queries that are slower will always yield fewer completed test cycles in a fixed period.
+For eg: If your custom query takes, for example, 0.3 seconds and your interval is 1 second, each full cycle is actually ~1.3s, so over a 10 second period you’ll only get about 7-8 cycles.

+- For `SELECT 1`, each loop is closer to 1s so you see 10 full cycles.

+- This is expected behavior and the code is running safely/correctly.

+- Custom queries that are slower will always yield fewer completed test cycles in a fixed period.
+Hence use Custom queries carefully.

 ## Databases Supported 🔌 :

 ### Oracle DB >= 12.2 📌  :